cybtachyon/twig-standards/README.md

 *A mostly reasonable approach to Twig*

 This is a superset of the [Official SensioLabs Twig Standards](http://twig.sensiolabs.org/doc/coding_standards.html).

+It should be compatible with the [Drupal Twig Coding Standards](https://www.drupal.org/node/1823416).

 Very heavily 'inspired' by [airbnb/Javascript](https://github.com/airbnb/javascript).

 ## Table of Contents